SDJLee/techgig-interview-mbenz/README.md

 The space complexity of this logic is O(n)

-## Support for ELK stack

-ELK stack is used to push and analyse logs.
-If the microservices environment supports ELK stack, then this service can be leveraged/configured to work with it.
-The code is available in the service but commented out.

-## Support for instrumentation

-Code for instrumentation is added.
-If the microservices environment supports instrumentation/observability tool like graphite, this microservice can be configured to it.

-## Adding CI/CD jenkins pipeline

-The above steps can be covered in jenkins pipeline to automate the build and deploy it into the microservice environment.

 ## Addition of .env files

-The `app-dev.env` and `app-prod.env` files haven't been removed for reference.
+The `app-dev.env` and `app-prod.env` files haven't been ignored in git for reference.

-MODE=prod SHIPLOGS=true GRAPHITE_URL=graphite:8125 LOGSTASH_URL=logstash:8089 docker-compose up -d